suyimin/RecyclerRefreshLayout/README.md

 [RecyclerRefreshLayout](https://github.com/dinuscxj/RecyclerRefreshLayout)
 based on the {@link android.support.v4.widget.SwipeRefreshLayout}
-The `RecyclerRefreshLayout` should be used whenever the user can refresh the contents of a `view` via a vertical swipe gesture.
-The activity that instantiates this view should add an `OnRefreshListener` to be notified whenever the swipe to refresh gesture is completed.
+The `RecyclerRefreshLayout` should be used whenever the user can com.xdroid.refresh the contents of a `view` via a vertical swipe gesture.
+The activity that instantiates this view should add an `OnRefreshListener` to be notified whenever the swipe to com.xdroid.refresh gesture is completed.
 The `RecyclerRefreshLayout` will notify the listener each and every time the gesture is completed again;
-the listener is responsible for correctly determining when to actually initiate a refresh of its content.
-If the listener determines there should not be a refresh, it must call `setRefreshing(false)` to cancel any visual indication of a refresh.
+the listener is responsible for correctly determining when to actually initiate a com.xdroid.refresh of its content.
+If the listener determines there should not be a com.xdroid.refresh, it must call `setRefreshing(false)` to cancel any visual indication of a com.xdroid.refresh.
 If an activity wishes to show just the progress animation, it should call `setRefreshing(true)`.
 To disable the gesture and progress animation, call `setEnabled(false)` on the `view`.